Maldives declares state of emergency as turmoil deepens

 Nasheed lost a 2013 presidential election to Yameen.
 The United States and human rights groups say Yameen's government failed to follow due process and that the case against Nasheed was politically motivated.

-(Additional reporting by Shihar Aneez and Ranga Sirilal in Colombo; Writing by Douglas Busvine; Editing by Robert Birsel and Catherine Evans)
+(Additional reporting by Shihar Aneez and Ranga Sirilal in Colombo; Writing by Douglas Busvine; Editing by Robert Birsel)